 The exterior of the Museum of Science and History (MOSH) stands out in pink Georgian marble.
 Known as the Pink Palace Mansion, the Pink Palace Museum was originally built by the owner of Piggly Wiggly stores, Clarence Saunders.

 As a result of the Great Depression, he went bankrupt before completion.
-The city acquired the mansion from the Pink Palace family and gave it new life as a museum, IMAX theater, and planetarium venue.
+The city acquired the mansion from the Pink Palace family, giving it new life as a museum, IMAX theater, and planetarium venue.

 27. National Ornamental Metal Museum